Migrate data from Magento 1 to Magento 2

 Another approach on migrating to a new version of the Magento platform is to decide which data you want to keep / reuse and to send the data to the new platform through a data integration platform such as Magement.
 Extracting the data from Magento 1 can be done with its API, but considering the previous mentioned larger retailers, it would most likely require an addition (extension) to Magento 1 that allows the data integration platform to extract data in large numbers at a time.
 As Magento 1 is around for almost a decade, the majority of Magento solution agencies offer solutions to extract data from the platform in large numbers at a time.
 Adding data to Magento 2 runs through the API, which is much more advanced than its predecessor and which is being enhanced by every minor version update.
 As Magement offers detailed configuration abilities to publish data to Magento 2, the data flow can ben tailored to ensure that - for example - products are added in the correct sequence.
 This means that when configurable products (like clothing with multiple sizes and colors) Magement will send the simple products only after the configurable product has been added to Magento 2.

-As the source of the data is not always Magento, you also have the ability to connect other IT systems to Magement.
-So when the master product data comes from an ERP (Enterprise Resource Planning) system and enriched data comes from a PIM (Product Information Management) system, Magement will publish the complete product data to Magento 2 when everything is complete.
-On the other hand, data that is stored in Magement can be reused, restructured and published to other IT systems.
+As the source of the data is not always Magento, you also have the ability to connect other applications to Magement.
+So when the master product data comes from an ERP (Enterprise Resource Planning) and enriched data comes from a PIM (Product Information Management), Magement will publish the complete product data to Magento 2 when everything is complete.
+On the other hand, data that is stored in Magement can be reused, restructured and published to other applications.

-You’ll have complete flexibility on which data you prefer to keep / reuse and which IT systems you want to integrate as well;
+You’ll have complete flexibility on which data you prefer to keep / reuse and which applications you want to integrate as well;

 It is ideal when you want to roll out the new sites one after the other, minimising risk and allowing time to gather feedback and analytics on the performance of your new platform.